vatu-team/design-system/readme.md

 ## Copyright

-© 2025 Vatu Limited and licensed for use under the terms of the MIT License (MIT).
+© 2025 Vatu Limited and licensed for use under the terms of the GPL-3.0 License.
 Please see [LICENSE](https://github.com/vatu-team/design-system/blob/trunk/license.txt) for more information.